Amanda Knox's ex-boyfriend say they Skype, had nervous reunion

 Knox and her representatives were not immediately available for comment on Sollecito's comments but she has own book about the case coming out next spring.
 She now lives in Seattle, where she and Sollecito had a "nervous" reunion in April, he told Couric.

-Sollecito said reports that he wrote in his book that he was embarrassed by Knox's publicly affectionate behavior toward him at a police station soon after the murder - behavior that convinced many of the pair's guilt - was misconstrued.
+Sollecito said reports that he wrote in his book that he was embarrassed by Knox's publicly affectionate behaviour toward him at a police station soon after the murder - behaviour that convinced many of the pair's guilt - was misconstrued.

-"It's not her behavior that made me uncomfortable," he said.
+"It's not her behaviour that made me uncomfortable," he said.
 "The detectives had their eye on us from the beginning ...
 I felt uncomfortable because of that, not because of Amanda's personality."

 Italian prosecutors are appealing the decision to overturn the pair's murder convictions.